F-l-i-x/TouchOSC/modules/README.md

 ## Overview

-The containing modules are an early approach to achieve reusability of grouped tosc controls for different applications.
-They use minimal to heavy scripting and can be copied directly into your own project.
+The modules here are an early approach to achieve reusability of user made TOSC controls for different applications.
+They are free to use and can easily be copied into your own project.
 ENJOY!

 ---

 ## ![Dropdown menu scrollable](dropdown_scroll/)

-A easy to use scrollable dropdown menu with up to 10 elements.
+An easy to use scrollable dropdown menu with up to 10 elements, configurable unfold size and two different outputmodes usable for local, MIDI and OSC messages.
+Parameters are set by script but there is no scripting knowledge necessary to use it.

 ![dropdown_scroll](dropdown_scroll/pics/preview.gif)